 The True Value of a Private Powder Experience: T23 vs. DIY

-The real cost of a DIY Niseko Trip
+The real cost of a DIY One Week Niseko Trip:

 First-time Hokkaido travelers often overlook the logistical hurdles of Niseko.
 Mid-season rental cars are notoriously scarce and overpriced, and a taxi from New Chitose Airport is a costly three-hour commitment.